iggy-smart/voice-alt/female-voice-en.md

 # Overview
 ## These exercise are against
-difference in vocal tract size changes during puberty period articulation differences behavior of making loud sounds pitch difference
+- difference in vocal tract size changes during puberty period
+- articulation differences
+- behavior of making loud sounds
+- pitch difference
 TODO links

 ## So our goal (SMART)
-S: As a males we are going to have female voice.
+S: As a males by birth we are going to have female voice.
 It's important mostly for trans people (MtF).
 It can be done in isolation of people but internet needed to hear examples and with help of [online tutors](#Teachers).
 We need time (lot of time), may be place for voiced exercises, throat/mouth/tongue/etc...
 Time for thinking about exercises.

 M:
 1) People: goal is completed when we passing as female by voice.